 - a.
-Dennis Uniform's navy crewneck sweatshirt with GSB logo (grey sweatshirt for P.E. days only) - b.
-Dennis Uniforms' navy cardigan with GSB logo at left chest over heart - c.
-Solid white turtleneck as an undergarment layer on cold days not to be worn alone (no tie required with turtleneck) - d.
-Navy and/or white hair accessories (no other colors allowed) - e.
-A small pair of gold or silver stud earrings and/or a small cross or other Christian symbol necklace - a.
-A neutral-colored watch with no audible alarms, ANALOG only; digital and smart watches (such as fitbits and iPhones) are NOT allowed in order to eliminate distraction
+Dennis Uniform's navy crewneck sweatshirt with GSB logo (grey sweatshirt for P.E. days only). - b.
+Dennis Uniforms' navy cardigan with GSB logo at left chest over heart. - c.
+Solid white turtleneck as an undergarment layer on cold days not to be worn alone (no tie required with turtleneck). - d.
+Navy and/or white hair accessories (no other colors allowed). - e.
+A small pair of gold or silver stud earrings and/or a small cross or other Christian symbol necklace. - f.
+A neutral-colored watch with no audible alarms, ANALOG only; digital and smart watches (such as Fitbit and iPhones) are NOT allowed.